openstax/cnx-easybake/cnxeasybake/tests/README.md

 ```
 $ ./scripts/update-test-results testname  # From the git root
 ```
- If the testname is omitted, all CSS files will be updated.
+ If the testname is omitted, results for all CSS files will be updated.